-Under the new Integrated Planning and Development Framework Councils are required to develop environmental objectives with their communities in relation to local environmental issues.
+Under the Integrated Planning and Development Framework Councils are required to develop environmental objectives with their communities in relation to local environmental issues.
 These environmental objectives form part of each Council's overarching Community Strategic Plan.
 Under the new framework Councils are required to prepare annual reports which include reporting on their environmental objectives.
-The annual report in the year in which a Council election is held must include a State of the Environment Report (SoE).
-(The next report is due in 2016).
+The annual report in the year in which a Council election is held must include a State of the Environment Report.
+The next report is due in 2021 as the Council election was delayed due to COVID-19.

 As one of four key themes of the Bathurst 2036 Community Strategic Plan (CSP), Bathurst Regional Council (BRC) is committed to environmental sustainability.
 The CSP outlines nine objectives which describe the desire of Council and the community to achieve environmental sustainability.
 These are to: